linked-db/linked-ql/site/flashql/lang.md

 should be read as the primary way to control transactions in FlashQL.
 The JS transaction API is the intended surface.

-## JSON literals and structured data
+## JSON Literals and Structured Data

 FlashQL extends SQL with native JSON-style literals.